 I find beauty everywhere, in patterns of all kinds.
 I endeavor to see all sides of a question, even when I think I know the answer.
 I am comfortable with who I am, for the most part, but I also think I can be better.
 People who don’t know me think I’m quiet.
 People who do know me know that I’m not (quiet).
 My world is filled with beauty.

 Lately I’ve been spending a lot of time creating fulldome videos – videos for planetariums.
 You can see them on my DomeSavers and DomeLoops pages (feel free to buy a bunch!), as well as my fulldome visual music and DomeArts pages.
-It’s a step toward my ultimate goal: creating deeply immersive visual music in virtual reality.
+I recently contributed several pieces to James Hood’s Mesmerica fulldome visual music show.
+It’s all movement toward my ultimate goal: creating deeply immersive visual music in virtual reality.
 You wanna talk intense?
 Fulldome is teaching me the language of virtual reality, and I’ll be adding a VR capability to Harmony fairly soon.
 (I already have, but I don’t like the results yet.
 Coming soon to a headset near you!)

 I come from a wonderful family, with great parents who did a pretty good job of raising me.
-I have two awesome sons, Alex and Ian, who live in Oregon near their equally awesome mom, Gigi.
+I have two awesome sons, Alex and Ian, who live in Portland, OR and Baltimore, MD, repsectively.
 I have three beautiful sisters and a handsome brother who, along with their spouses, partners, and kids, inspire me to inspire them.
 My life has been enriched by family, friends, neighbors, teachers, roommates, and business partners who contributed to creating the person I am today.
 These days I live in San Jose, California with my amazing and unstoppable wife, Leanna, who loves me in just the right way.
 I am truly living a life that I love.

 After all, I get to make Music for the Eyes.